“Raising the legal minimum age for cigarette purchaser to 21 could gut our key young adult market (17-20) …”

 Increasing the sale age will complement other strategies to reduce tobacco use, including higher tobacco taxes, strong smoke-free laws that apply to all workplaces and public places, and well-funded, sustained tobacco prevention and cessation programs.

 National data show that 95 percent of adult smokers begin smoking before they turn 21.
 The ages of 18 to 21 are also a critical period when many smokers move from experimental smoking to regular, daily use.
-While nearly half of adult smokers become daily smokers before age 18, more than 75 percent do so before they turn 21.
+While nearly half of adult smokers become daily smokers before age 18, four out of five do so before they turn 21.